jackytsheng/house-value-evaluator/README.md

 1. Turn on developer mode, Settings > Privacy & Security > Developer Mode.
 Then Restart
 2. on Iphone, Settings > General > VPN & Device Management > Trust

+## Build & Deploy
+each time there is a release change the version
+eg: `version: 1.0.0+2`
+then run `flutter build ios`

+To deploy follow this [guide](https://docs.flutter.dev/deployment/ios)